codingMustache/codingMustache/README.md

 ## Joke of the Day

-"Dad, do you think it's going to snow this winter?"
-"I dont know, its all up in the air"
+Hear about the new restaurant called Karma?
+There’s no menu: You get what you deserve.

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+In programming, what do you call functions with the same name but different implementations?
- 1. Instruction
+ 1. Overriding
- 2. Address
+ 2. Abstracting
- 3. Data
+ 3. Inheriting
- 4. Control
+ 4. Overloading

 <details>
   <summary>Answer</summary>
-  Instruction
+  Overloading
 </details>